networkoptix/nx_open/node_integration/readme.md

 nodeCallback.configDefaultHandler('example', () => {
     server.sendEvent({event: genericEvent});
 });
-const rule1: Rule = new Rule('Soft trigger that makes the express server send a ' +
+const rule1: Rule = new Rule('Soft trigger that makes the express server send a Generic Event')
- 'Generic Event')
     .on(softTrigger)
     .do(nodeCallback);
 server.saveRuleToSystem(rule1).then((rule: Rule | null) => {